EdinburghGenomics/Analysis-Driver/README.md

 - GenotypeValidation - Uses bwa, samtools and gatk to validate called snps against a test dataset.
 Compares a sample's genotype with an expected, queries the LIMS for an expected genotype vcf, and writes a file containing the results of comparing the observed and expected vcfs
-- SexCheck - Quantifies X-chromosome heterozygosity in BCBio's output haplotype vcf.
+- SexValidation - Quantifies X-chromosome heterozygosity in BCBio's output haplotype vcf.
 Produces a file containing the called sex, to be compared against that supplied in the Lims
 - FastqScreen - Checks fastqs for sample contamination using [fastqscreen](http://www.bioinformatics.babraham.ac.uk/projects/download.html#fastqscreen)
 - Blast - Checks a fastq file for contamination using NCBI Blast